topicusonderwijs/nestjs-workshop/README.md

 $ npm run test:cov
 ```

 # Assignment 1 - Controllers

 NestJS makes it easy to create REST endpoints for your API server.
 These endpoints are called `controllers`.
 Controllers can make use of services for the business logic of your app.
-The services can be injected using the DI
+The services can be injected using the DIP
 system of NestJS.

 We have setup a base NestJS project which represents a Pizza server with 2 endpoints: